joshuadavidthomas/dashtext/README.md

 Currently focused on fast draft capture with vim-style editing.
 Processing and actions coming in future releases.

+> [!NOTE]
+> This is an early, opinionated personal project.
+I built it because I wanted a Drafts-like app for Linux that fits my workflow.
+It's shaped by my preferences, though I'd love for it to be useful to others someday, maybe.

 ## Features

 - Quick capture window for rapid note-taking
-- Vim keybindings (via CodeMirror 6)
+- Vim keybindings always enabled (via CodeMirror 6)
+- Tokyo Night theme
+- Lazyvim-inspired layout with sidebar
 - Local SQLite storage for drafts
-- Sidebar with draft list and previews
 - Word and character count
-- Linux-focused (Windows and macOS should work but are untested)
+- Linux-focused (other platforms should work but are untested)

 ## Installation